⌨️ Keyboard Shortcuts

 Myth is not the opposite of history.

-By the 1880s–1890s, the West was not distant history:
+The West was not distant history:

-• Dispossession, coercion, and violence were recent
+• Dispossession and violence were recent events.

 Timing the Mythic West